Selling and distributing your cosmetics in Canada (The Guide)

 I heard that the labels need to be in both languages is that true?

 It depends on what is in your label but yes.
 Supplementary French language labelling requirements may apply to products sold in the Province of Québec.
-If you do want to sell in Quebec then I suggest that your label is in both languages.
+If you do want to sell in Quebec then you should be ok.
 However,

 - the product’s identification should be in English and French,